Diane W. Bales

 I conduct applied research to evaluate the effectiveness and short- and long-term impact of outreach programs on early brain development, supporting youth and adults with mental health challenges, healthy eating and physical activity for young children, and other topics.

 I teach HDFS 5130S/7130S: Therapeutic Benefits of Play to help students who will work with children, adolescents, and families in hospitals and other health care settings understand the importance of play activities in supporting healthy development and teaching children how to cope with stress and pain.
-This course is required for Child Life, and is an elective for students with other healthcare related interests such a occupational therapy and speech language pathology.
+This service-learning course is required for Child Life, and is an elective for students with other healthcare related interests such a occupational therapy and speech language pathology.

 I teach HDFS 6900: Issues and Research in Child Life, a fall seminar for second-year MS in Child Life students.
 During this course, we discuss current research related to concepts in the child life.
 Students also conduct independent research as part of this course, in preparation for completing a clinical project or thesis.